The maize ectopic TF expression atlas

 As part of NSF Award #IOS-2315723, we are surveying the response to expressing a large collection of cloned maize TFs in leaf protoplasts.
 We have established high-throughput assays to transform hundreds of TFs in parallel using robotics, and then assess the full transcriptome-wide response to each by RNA-seq.
-TFs included in the primary selection are from the Grassius TFome collection (https://grassius.org/tfomecollection).
-We are open to including additional TFs of interest to the community!
-See below if you are interested in contributing your favorite TF to this project.
+There are 2,112 TFs and other regulatory genes being assayed, drawn from the Grassius TFome collection and supplemented by contributions from individual labs.

-Project Team: UGA – Brad Nelms (PI), Wayne Parrot (Co-PI), Taylor Strayhorn (PhD student), Xiuli Shen (Research Scientist); NC State – Cranos Williams (Co-PI)
+Project Team: UGA – Brad Nelms (PI), Wayne Parrott (Co-PI), Taylor Scroggs (PhD Student), Sungjin Park (Research Scientist); NC State – Cranos Williams (Co-PI), Max Gordon (Post-doc), Teague McCracken (PhD Student)

 Q: What is the ectopic TF expression atlas?

 Why ectopic expression?
 By ectopically expressing TFs at new times and places, it is possible to induce their target pathways and reprogram plant development.
 For example, two TFs, Wuschel2 (Wus2) and Baby boom (Bbm), stimulate regeneration from transformed genotypes of maize, rice, and barley that were historically recalcitrant, overcoming a major bottleneck in cereal crop transformation.
-Ectopic expression can also give clues about native TF function, providing complementary information to genome-wide binding assays (e.g. DAP-seq) and loss-of-function genetics.
+Ectopic expression can also give clues about native TF function, complementing genome-wide binding assays and loss-of-function genetics.

 We have established methods for high-throughput transformation of maize leaf protoplasts in 384-well plates.
 Median transformation efficiencies are >70% and consistent between days: